We’ll spare you the pain and worry that comes with ingrown toenail removal. At Texas Foot Surgeons, we specialize in this common problem.

 What Causes an Ingrown Toenail?

 Ingrown toenails are very common and are easily treatable in most cases.
 An ingrown toenail occurs when the nail has grown into the skin on the side of the toenail bed, causing pain and inflammation.
 This happens most often on the big toe but could be on any of the toes where the nail hasn’t been cut correctly, the toes have been crowded in shoes or there has been repeated trauma to the feet.

 There can also be underlying structural abnormalities of the bone and epidermis that cause the nail to hook into the flesh beside the nail edge.

 - Redness and swelling

-Many people try ingrown toenail treatment at home.
-This can be dangerous, especially for patients with diabetes or circulatory disease.
-Do not try to cut the toenail back on an infected toe.
+Many people try treatment at home.
+This can cause serious complications, especially for patients with diabetes or circulatory disease.
+Do not try to cut the painful toenail back on an infected toe.
 This could easily make the infection worse.
-The best course of medical care is to see a podiatrist in our clinic to ensure use of sterile instruments, skilled procedures, a pain anesthetic and the right antibiotics for your infection.
-You need treatment that is quick, nearly painless, permanently resolves the ingrown toenail and is covered by insurance and we will work you in the same day you call us so that your toe pain and infection can be treated urgently.
+Your best course of medical care is to see a podiatrist in our clinic to ensure use of sterile instruments, skilled procedures, a pain anesthetic and the right antibiotics for your infection.
+You need treatment that is quick, nearly painless and permanently resolves your infected ingrown toenail.
+These procedures are covered by insurance and we will work you in the same day you call us so that your toe pain and infection can be treated urgently.
 No waiting for relief and healing.

 - Trim toenails properly by cutting them straight across, not longer than the tip of the toes.
 Do not dig into the corners and only gently round off the corner of the nail with a nail file.
-Use toenail clippers.
+Use sterile toenail clippers and nail file.

 - Avoid shoes with pointy or narrow toe boxes.